17 Mar 2023

 In many cases, people with autism have excellent cognitive abilities related to concentration, accuracy, analysis and memory; all skills which are widely valued in the workplace and important for senior leaders.

 Despite this, according to the National Autistic Society, only 29% of autistic adults in the UK are in full-time paid employment.
 Recruiters and employers therefore have a vital role to play.
-Organizations in every sector are waking up to the fact that there is a huge amount of untapped talent in the autistic community and they need to think and act differently to be more inclusive.
+Organisations in every sector are waking up to the fact that there is a huge amount of untapped talent in the autistic community and they need to think and act differently to be more inclusive.

-Autism spectrum disorder (ASD) is a development disorder that affects communication and behavior.
+Autism spectrum disorder (ASD) is a development disorder that affects communication and behaviour.
 Autistic candidates can therefore be disadvantaged when it comes to securing a job because of difficulties with social communication and interaction, and a lack of appreciation or assumption on the part of the recruiter or employer about the valuable skills they can bring, as well as the additional support they might need.
 Regardless of the seniority of the role, typical recruitment processes can unintentionally create challenges; there are minor but valuable actions that recruiters and employers alike can take to ensure an inclusive recruitment process for all candidates, including those who are autistic.

 What should be in the advert/candidate brief?